NevesRS/stordy-scalability-tests/README.md

 # stordy-scalability-tests

 This repository is part of a master's thesis project called "Stordy".
-"Stordy" is an indexing system developed as a addition/contribution for SpeedyChain project, available at [SpeedyChain GitHub Repository](https://github.com/conseg/speedychain) and [Stordy GitHub Repository](https://github.com/leonardocreatus/stordy).
+"Stordy" is an indexing system developed by [Leonardo](https://github.com/leonardocreatus) as a addition/contribution for SpeedyChain project, available at [SpeedyChain GitHub Repository](https://github.com/conseg/speedychain) and [Stordy GitHub Repository](https://github.com/leonardocreatus/stordy).

 ## Introduction